📑 Table of contents

 - Create simple webhooks and APIs

-- Deploy Python scripts on a server
+- Deploy Python scripts on a server like Hostinger

-- Use Git for versioning
+- Use Git to version your work

 AI as a learning accelerator